apache/druid/docs/tutorials/tutorial-kafka.md

 ![Data loader sample](../assets/tutorial-kafka-data-loader-02.png "Data loader sample")

-Enter `localhost:9092` as the bootsrap server and `wikipedia` as the topic.
+Enter `localhost:9092` as the bootstrap server and `wikipedia` as the topic.

-Click `Preview` and make sure that the the data you are seeing is correct.
+Click `Preview` and make sure that the data you are seeing is correct.

 Once the data is located, you can click "Next: Parse data" to go to the next step.